CoreaSpeech/sourcecode/README.md

 ## News
 - **2025/05/15**: CoreaSpeech dataset, pipeline code, PEFT-TTS model, and Korean Universal Benchmark released!
+- **2025/05/15**: License information has been updated.
+The CoreaSpeech Dataset, Korean Universal Testset, and model checkpoints are under CC-BY-NC 4.0, and the code is under the MIT license.
+See the License section for more details.

 ## Overview
 This repository contains the source code for a pipeline designed for processing Korean speech data.
 It includes modules for data conditioning (diarization, normalization, categorization), coreset selection based on Jamo and audio quality metrics, and supplementary finalization.